-- (i) A request letter may be obtained from the customer for renewal for a term equal to the original term, on maturity. - (ii) No new receipt is required to be issued.
-However, suitable note may be made regarding renewal in the deposit ledger.

-- (iii) Renewal of deposit may be advised by registered letter / speed post / courier service to the concerned Government department under advice to the depositor.
+- (i) A request letter may be obtained from the customer on maturity.
+While obtaining the request letter from the depositor for renewal, banks should also advise him to indicate the term for which the deposit is to be renewed.
+In case the depositor does not exercise his option of choosing the term for renewal, banks may renew the same for a term equal to the original term. - (ii) No new receipt is required to be issued.
+However, suitable note may be made regarding renewal in the deposit ledger. - (iii) Renewal of deposit may be advised by registered letter / speed post / courier service to the concerned Government department under advice to the depositor.
 In the advice to the depositor, the rate of interest at which the deposit is renewed should also be mentioned. - (iv) If overdue period does not exceed 14 days on the date of receipt of the request letter, renewal may be done from the date of maturity.
 If it exceeds 14 days, banks may pay interest for the overdue period as per the policy adopted by them, and keep it in a separate interest free sub-account which should be released when the original fixed deposit is released.